-Over time, the cost of VR-capable graphics cards will come down, as will the hardware that goes into the Rift headset.
+Over time, the cost of VR-capable graphics cards will come down, as will the hardware that goes into the VR headset.
 Until then, content creators and hardware manufacturers need to build compelling experiences that get people anticipating the day they can afford VR.
 Virtual reality has the potential to change the world in ways we can't yet imagine.
 Its promise goes beyond gaming and into fields like medicine and therapy, travel and tourism, engineering, education, architecture and yes, even pornography.
 Oculus may bear the biggest responsibility for affecting first impressions; it has more eyes on it than any other player, including ours.
 Let's get started.

 MORE: The History of Virtual Reality